qwertie/loyc.net/les/juxtaposition-discussion.md

     Juxtaposition: Identifier Juxtaposition;
     Juxtaposition: Particle   Juxtaposition;

 Then confusing expressions like `if (c) {a} else {b} foo` would be illegal, and `(Foo) x` would be illegal if we picked the first version of the rule.
 However, this restriction would also prohibit things like `f32.sqrt` which, due to the `.` operator, are not particles.
-It would be possible to carve out an exceptionto allow that, though.
+It would be possible to carve out an exception to allow that, though.

 The result is nice, because it allows C-like expressions such as